OpenCollarTeam/opencollarteam.github.io/docs/OpenCollar-Cuffs.md

 1. A full set of cuffs will include 9 objects.
 There are 4 arm cuffs and 4 leg cuffs plus a belt.
 Additional options include Piercings.
 2. Cuff animations are typically placed in Right Wrist (for Arm poses) and Right Ankle (for Leg poses), but this is not a rule.
 Additional poses can be placed in the belt, for example.
 Animations can be placed in any attachment.
 3. Corresponding Arm and Leg notecards are also typically placed in the Right Wrist and Right Ankle cuff (See Cuff Poses section below).
-4. Every cuff in the set needs a CuffConfig notecard, naming the chain points associated with that cuff.
+4. Every cuff in the set needs a CuffConfig notecard, naming the ChainPoints associated with that cuff.
 Cuffs that do not have poses in the contents need to edit the CuffConfig to indicate the NoPose condition.
 5. Every cuff with the Pose condition needs the oc_cuff_pose script.
 6. Every cuff needs the oc_cuffs script.
 Put this in last, otherwise you will get an error message.
 7. *Collar* animations can be associated with chainpoints using the Collar notecard